Air consists of nitrogen. Revolutionary change in air composition

 • Xenon.

-The main part of the air is nitrogen , the mass fraction of which is 78 percent.
-21 percent of the total is oxygen, the most essential gas for human life.
-The remaining percentages are occupied by other gases and water vapor, from which clouds are formed.
+The main share of air is occupied nitrogen , the mass fraction of which is 78 percent.
+21 percent of total number accounts for oxygen - the most essential gas for human life.
+The remaining percentage is occupied by other gases and water vapor, from which clouds are formed.

 The question may arise, why is there so little oxygen, just a little more than 20%?
 This gas is reactive.
 Therefore, with an increase in its share in the atmosphere, the likelihood of fires in the world will increase significantly.